Women's association football: Women's FA Cup

 After the lifting of the FA ban, the Women's Football Association held its first national knockout tournament, the 1970–71 WFA Cup.
 Southampton Women's F.C. was the inaugural winner and became the Cup-winner eight times.
 From 1983 to 1994, Doncaster Belles reached ten out of eleven finals, winning six of them.
-As of 2022, Chelsea are the title holders and Arsenal are the club with a record 14 wins.
+As of 2023, Chelsea are the title holders and Arsenal are the club with a record 14 wins.
 Despite tournament sponsorship by some companies, entering the cup actually costs clubs more than they get in prize money.
 In 2015, it was reported that even if Notts County were to win the tournament, the £8,600 winnings would leave them out of pocket.
-The winners of the men's FA Cup in the same year received £1.8 million, with teams that did not even reach the first round proper getting more than the women's winners.
+The winners of the Men's FA Cup in the same year received £1.8 million, with teams that did not even reach the first round proper getting more than the women's winners.

 Youth tournaments

 In 2002, FIFA inaugurated a women's youth championship, officially called the FIFA U-19 Women's World Championship.
 The first event was hosted by Canada.
 The final was an all-CONCACAF affair, with the United States defeating the host Canada 1–0 with an extra-time golden goal.
 The second event was held in Thailand in 2004 and won by Germany.
 The age limit was raised to 20, starting with the 2006 event held in Russia.
 Demonstrating the increasing global reach of the women's game, the winners of this event were North Korea.
-The tournament was renamed the FIFA U-20 Women's World Cup since the 2008 edition, which was won by the USA in Chile.
+The tournament was renamed the FIFA U-20 Women's World Cup since the 2008 edition, which was won by the US in Chile.
 Japan won the tournament in France in 2018.

 In 2008, FIFA instituted an under-17 world championship.
 The inaugural event, held in New Zealand, was won by North Korea.
 Spain won this tournament in Uruguay in 2018.